 📘Tip: you can attach multiple GitHub orgs to an Orbit workspace

-Orbit will now import activities and contributors from your organization's repos.
+Orbit will now import all the previous activities and contributors from your organization's repos and be set up to grab any of those activities that happen in future.
 It may take a few minutes to fully sync.

-If you need to update which repos are included in your workspace, navigate to Settings and view the Integrations section.
-Your GitHub settings can be modified by choosing Settings from under Actions in the Connected Integrations list.
+If you need to update which repos are included in your workspace, navigate to the Integrations section of your workspace Settings.
+Your GitHub settings can be modified by clicking on GitHub in the Connected Integrations list.

 Locate the Repository permissions section on the settings page.
 You will be directed to GitHub to manage which repositories Orbit has access to.